lerna-lite/lerna-lite/packages/publish/README.md

 ### `--remove-package-fields <fields>`

-Remove certain fields from every "package.json" before publishing them to the registry, we can also remove fields from a complex object structure via the dot notation (ie "scripts.build").
-This option is helpful in cleaning our final "package.json" files that are being published to the registry by removing any extra fields that do not have any usage outside of the project itself (like "devDependencies", "scripts", ...).
+Remove certain fields from every package before publishing them to the registry, we can also remove fields from a complex object structure via the dot notation (ie "scripts.build").
+This option is helpful in cleaning each "package.json" from every packages, it allows us to remove any extra fields that do not have any usage outside of the project itself (like "devDependencies", "scripts", ...).

 ```sh
 # remove all packages "devDepencies" and "scripts" fields
 lerna version --remove-package-fields 'devDependencies' 'scripts'
 ```

-Removing complex object(s) value are also supported via the dot notation as shown below.
+Removing complex object value(s) are also supported via the dot notation as shown below.

 ```sh
 lerna version --remove-package-fields 'scripts.build'
 ```

-will remove only the "build" script and keeps the other "scripts" fields untouched.
+##### output

 ```diff
 {